j46-txt/pomodorocycle/README.md

 ## Features

-- Customizable Pomodoro, short break, and long break durations
+- Customizable focus, short break, and long break durations
 - Visual tracker showing which focus session you’re in within the cycle
 - Statistics dashboard with focus time, sessions, and streak tracking
 - Daily goals and unlockable achievements